Courtyard Charleston Waterfront review cover image, showing the beautiful waterfront pool deck and palm trees

 Location

-The Courtyard Charleston Waterfront is about 20 minutes from the Charleston airport and 2 1/2 miles away from the main strip in Downtown Charleston.
-So you’re a little bit farther from the most popular tourist sites but getting there is super easy.
+The Courtyard Charleston Waterfront is in a great location about 20 minutes from the Charleston International Airport (CHS) and 2 1/2 miles away from the main strip in Downtown Charleston, so you’ll have easy access to everything you could want.
+You’re a little bit farther from the most popular tourist sites as compared to the hotels which are in the heart of Downtown but getting there is super easy and it’s worth it.

-You have several options which I explain in my review below, but in short you can either take the hotel shuttle, drive about 10 minutes and park, take a quick & easy Uber, walk about 45 minutes, bike about 15 minutes or take a pedicab.
+You have several options which I explain in my review below, but in short you can either take the hotel shuttle, take a short drive (~5 min) about self park, take a quick & easy Uber, walk about 45 minutes, bike about 15 minutes or take a pedicab to downtown.

 What to Expect at Courtyard Charleston Waterfront

 As we drove up to the Courtyard Charleston Marriott the first thing we noticed was the beautiful location right on the water.
-Since it was our first time in the city. it was really cool to get a taste for the natural beauty of the area without it being a crazy expensive stay.
-I was blown away by the scenery!
+Since it was our first time in the city it was really cool to get a taste for the natural beauty of the area without it being a crazy expensive stay.
+I was blown away by the scenery and it really felt like we could experience luxury here without splurging.

-As soon as we arrived we noticed how friendly the staff was.
-You can definitely feel the southern hospitality here!
+As soon as we arrived we also noticed how friendly the staff was.
+You can definitely feel the southern hospitality here and can expect great service!
 The front desk was so welcoming and helpful, not just at check in but during our entire trip.
 If only every hotel could be like this.

-Our room itself was as expected.
+Our spacious guest room itself was great, and as expected for a Marriott.
 We opted for a room without a good view because we wouldn’t have much time to spend in the room anyways.
 It was your typical Courtyard Marriott room and super clean and modern.
-I really liked this cool chair we had in ours – perfect for napping. 😉
+I really liked this cool chair we had in ours – perfect for napping.

-After getting settled we spent our whole first afternoon at the hotel pool and hot tub looking out over all the boats.
+After getting settled we spent our whole first afternoon at the outdoor waterfront hotel pool with views of the Ashley river and hot tub looking out over all the boats.
 It made me remember how much I want a boat some day!
 We also played a long game of corn hole out by the water.

 After going up to change we relaxed in the rocking chairs and near the fire pits out by the water.
 It was a perfect first evening in town before dinner where we spent virtually nothing, thanks for this hotel!